Save the Rose Bay Church and Hall on the Corner of Old South Head Rd & Dover Rd, Rose Bay

 This church and hall were built as a facility to support the community of Rose Bay and it has provided the only affordably priced services for families in the area for nearly 100 years.
 It has included an affordable kindergarten which sadly had to close its doors just before Xmas for the first time.
 In addition, the ballet school, dance school, zumba, yoga, and other private businesses that have run valuable classes on this site will now be moving on and they wont be staying in Rose Bay, so we will have to battle the traffic to other locals or lose out altogether!

 Here are some reasons why Rose Bay needs a community centre and why you should sign this petition:

 1. Rose Bay has had a serious infrastructure shortfall for many years now and yet this gap is being accellerated by the increase in development that is bringing even more people to our suburb.
-With the sale of the the hall on Carlisle street to the Scots College a loss of this site there will be zero community space left in Rose Bay!
+With the leasing of the the hall on Carlisle street, a loss of this site there will be zero community space left in Rose Bay!
 A suburb that has a higher population and is growing faster than its surrounds, such as Vaucluse and Watsons Bay, both of which have community space!

 2. Back in 2011 The Woollahra Council Community Facility report rommended that Rose Bay needs a Community Centre as a high priority.
 Why has it taken so long?

 3. Woollahra Council have a plan for a community centre but it is a design to be squeezed into the proposed multilevel Rose Bay carpark, which might not actually be built for many years.
 Is this what we really want?
 Do we want our children catching a lift to a preschool sandwiched in the middle of a multilevel carpark?
 What about our growing aged care and community groups?
 Are we all expected to keep trundling them off in community buses through the traffic to other locals for basic services, for the foreseeable future?